kbarne12/sip-paint/README.md

 By Kentrdrick Barnes

 ## Description
-This app allows users to choose a class, regitster and leave a review on that class.
+This app allows users to choose a class, regitster and or leave a review on that class.
 They can also create a custom class and make themselves the instrutor if they so choose.
 Instructors can also update or delete customized classes.

 ## Getting Started